dev-shuvodip/duplicate-filename-resolver/README.md

 # duplicate-filename-resolver

-This package matches a file name of type `string` against an Array of objects of type `IFileNameCollection` and return a unique file name of type `string`.
+This package matches a file name of type `string` against an Array of objects of type `IFileName` and return a unique file name of type `string`.

 ## Install